adammmmm/hitless-key-rollover/README.md

 This information is then used to create a template j2 file populated with the 31 key id dictionary where the active key will be exempted.

-Eventually, it connects to all devices again and commit the configuration with a comment that will let people know what's happened.
+Eventually, it connects to all devices again and after first checking for configuration locks, commit the configuration with a comment that will let people know what's happened, if something bad happens, it does try and roll back configuration that might have already been committed to other routers.

 ---